Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 - Saving Time,

 - improve Quality and

 In other words rather than just say, compare the cost of a drone to that of a helicopter performing the same role – the questions become how much time can be saved, how can quality be improved and how to ensure safety of people, bring the focus much more around operational processes.

-Taking into account the Enterprises Strategic stance, the TCO method ensures that all aspects of implementation is covered and the BCM method ensures that resourcing focuses on minimising disruption to business processes rather than the traditional view of a single pilot with a manually controlled drone.
+When you take the Enterprise’s Strategic stance into account, the TCO method ensures that all aspects of implementation is covered.
+The BCM method ensures that resourcing focuses on minimising disruption to business processes rather than the traditional view of a single pilot with a manually controlled drone.